MeridianGH/suitbot/README.md

 Command      | Description
 ------------ | ---
 /activity    | Creates a Discord activity.
-/avatar      | Gives information about a user's avatar.
 /dashboard   | Sends a link to the dashboard.
 /help        | Replies with help on how to use this bot.
 /info        | Shows info about the bot.